top of page

 -210K

-Annual losses due to chairtime used on bottom 10 plans
+Annual production loss due to chairtime used on bottom 10 plans

-Revenue in a practice is created through three primary sources:
+Revenue in a practice is created through dental treatment — driven by three variables: procedures, payors and providers.

-Revenue peaks when these three sources are in balance.
+Revenue peaks when these three variables are optimized.

 5th-Avenue-Dental-9117 (4).jpg